solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

 ### Point Encoding/Decoding

-The precompile should accept SEC1 encoded points in compressed form.
+The precompile must accept SEC1 encoded points in compressed form.
 The encoding and decoding of these is outlined in sections `2.3.3 Elliptic-Curve-Point-to-Octet-String Conversion` and `2.3.4 Octet-String-to-Elliptic-Curve-Point Conversion`